SirHawbly/portableSpoons/README.md

 Right now, the code for testing Midi output is ran in the midi.py file.
 This will most likely be shifted into the createSong.sh script at a later date.

 You can make two test midi files by running :
  `python midi.py`

-A nice thing to look at is using VirtualEnvironment for python.
+A nice thing to look at is using a Python Virtual Environment like "virtualenv".
 It is very helpful for installing MidiUtil restrictive environments.

-A good page on this is at: http://docs.python-guide.org/en/latest/dev/virtualenvs/.
+A good page on Virtualenv is at: http://docs.python-guide.org/en/latest/dev/virtualenvs/.

 More features will be implemented as the project goes on.